Partial Success in VM Backups

 Execution rule failures (

-If PreExec rule of a VM Fails or if Volume Backup of that VM fails only that VM is marked failed.
-The backup continues with other VMs
+If the PreExec rule of a VM fails, or if the volume backup of that VM fails, only that VM is marked as failed.
+The backup continues with the remaining VMs.

 This feature improves backup resilience and observability by allowing VM-specific success/failure states in multi-VM backup operations.
 It reduces unnecessary backup failures due to isolated issues and improves rule execution efficiency.